text-mask/text-mask/componentSpecification.md

 ## Component Behaviour

-At a basic level, the component should initialize the `textMaskInputElement` object and call the `update` method whenever the `inputElement.value` changes.
+All components should initialize the `textMaskInputElement` object and call `textMaskInputElement.update` to conform the initial value according to the properties of the `textMaskConfig`.

+The `textMaskInputElement.update` method should be called again whenever the `inputElement.value` changes.

-If the `textMaskConfig` changes the component should update to reflect those changes immediately.
-In cases where that is not practical then the component should update on the next key-press.
+If the `textMaskConfig` changes the component should update the `inputElement.value` to reflect those changes.

+Where components have a `model`, the component should only update the `model` when the user interacts with the input element.
+The `model` should not be modified when the component is first rendered and changing properties of the `textMaskConfig` should not update the `model` until the next keypress.

 ## Component Structure